Commercial Real Estate

 • Due to their strong ecosystem, favored by major corporations, prominent micro-markets in the six main cities, such as BKC, Andheri (Mumbai), and Whitefield (Bengaluru), are expected to experience continued growth.

-• Office Flex spaces, especially, continue to perform well in 2023, as occupiers continue to prefer dynamic working arrangements for their portfolios.
+• Office Flex spaces continue to perform well in 2024, as occupiers prefer dynamic working arrangements for their portfolios.

 • Bengaluru and Delhi-NCR are the most preferred locations for flex players for their expansion.